RoySegall/BismarckValidator/README.md

-# OpenPension data validator
+# Bismarck Validator

-Welcome to the open pension data validator :confetti_ball: :sparkles:
+Welcome to Bismarck Validator :confetti_ball: :sparkles:

 The project validates pension xsl files and prints out the errors(if any).